smetj/wishbone/docs/components/modules/flow.rst

 the :py:class:`wishbone.module.fanout.Fanout` or
 :py:class:`wishbone.module.funnel.Funnel` respectively.

-Some of the characteristics of `output` modules are:
+Some of the characteristics of `flow` modules are:

 * They do not alter the content of events flowing through except optionally setting some contextual data.